KovDimaY/Coursera-Algorithms/README.md

 The task is to code up the algorithm from the video lectures for computing strongly connected components (SCCs), and to run this algorithm on the given graph.

-#### Relevance
-Min-cut has been used for identify weaknesses in the network.
-If it is needed to find a weakness in a transportation network of a particular country, one can simply present this network through a graph and find a minimum cuts of the graphs

-Another application is found in image processing, where min-cut algorithm is used for image segmentation.

-Another application of min-cut has been found in detection communities in social networks.

 #### What is SCCs
 A directed graph is called strongly connected if there is a path in each direction between each pair of vertices of the graph.
 Equivalently, a strongly connected component of a directed graph G is a subgraph that is strongly connected, and is maximal with this property: no additional edges or vertices from G can be included in the subgraph without breaking its property of being strongly connected.
 The collection of strongly connected components forms a partition of the set of vertices of G.